NovaBACKUP Data Protection Blog

 Regulations

-Businesses is changing!
+Businesses are changing!
 New ways of delivering value are being made possible through processes such as digital transformation.
-As industries worldwide integrate new technologies into their environment, the result is often significantly more data being generated, stored and shared digitally.
+As industries worldwide integrate new technologies into their environment, the result is often significantly more data being generated, stored, and shared digitally.
 Accordingly, the need to regulate private and sensitive data has become increasingly important and ever-present.
-Organizations of all sizes, whether corporations or IT providers, must take care to respect the latest data privacy laws to ensure the security of their customer's information, to protect their reputation and to avoid the heavy fines that may be imposed for non-compliance.
+Organizations of all sizes, whether corporations or IT providers, must take care to respect the latest data privacy laws to ensure the security of their customers' information, to protect their reputation, and to avoid the heavy fines that may be imposed for non-compliance.

-Achieving compliance can be a challenge for system administrators that are already spread-thin across several IT projects, often working under a limited budget.
+Achieving compliance can be a challenge for system administrators who are already spread-thin across several IT projects, often working under a limited budget.
 We can break this undertaking down into three important components.

 1. Data classification and management: Understanding what private data is being collected and its priority.
 Verifying that it is being gathered and stored in such a way that it meets compliance requirements.

-2. Infrastructure and technical: Your hardware, software and the means by which data is transferred, backed-up and deleted must employ encryption, authentication, and other required security standards.
+2. Infrastructure and technical: Your hardware, software, and how data is transferred, backed up, and deleted must employ encryption, authentication, and other required security standards.

-3. Employee education and training: Your security policies must not only be documented, but also well-understood and executed correctly by your team.
-Training will be required for each of your response team to understand their role in maintaining compliance.
+3. Employee education and training: Your security policies must not only be documented but also well-understood and executed correctly by your team.
+Training will be required for each of your response team members to understand their role in maintaining compliance.

-These security requirements are ever-evolving, based on the latest laws and amendments, which compels us to stay informed.
+These security requirements are ever-evolving, based on the latest laws and amendments, which compel us to stay informed.
 Let's take a look at some of the newest changes in the industry.

 California Privacy Rights Act (CPRA)